alexismerola/CPE487/README.md

 **Project in Vivado and Nexys Board:**

-To run te project in Vivado and on the Nexys board, the following steps are required:
+To run the project in Vivado and on the Nexys board, the following steps are required:
 1. Create a new Vivado project called 2048 targeting the Nexys A7 - 100T FPGA
 2. Add all VHDL source files, including pong.vhd, bat_n_ball.vhd, clk_wiz_0.vhd, clk_wiz_0_clk_wiz.vhd, leddec16.vhd, vga_sync.vhd.
 3. Add pong.xdc constraints file to the project.